 Jacquelyn Martin / Pool via AP

-Secretary of State John Kerry enters ISAF headquarters after arriving on an unannounced visit to Kabul on Friday.
+Secretary of State John Kerry, center, enters ISAF headquarters after arriving on an unannounced visit to Kabul on Friday.

 Secretary of State John Kerry landed in Afghanistan on Friday for a publicly unannounced visit to work on a security deal that will determine the American presence there after most U.S. troops leave next year.